 - High Five – the school has recently adopted the High Five approach to reminding children of the rules.
 These are our top five pointers for behaving in each area of the school.

-- Visits – we have regular visits from the emergency services to underline the importance of law.
-Recently Year 6 have had the Youth Offending Team in to deliver work around sexting.
+- Visits – we have visits from the emergency services to underline the importance of law.
+Year 6 have had the Youth Offending Team in to deliver work around sexting.
 We have had parent sessions (and children) with the fire service and sessions on the green cross code.

 - Reward – the school has a number of reward systems in place to promote rules.
 This is highlighted in our weekly Golden Assembly on a Friday.